opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publish-oaipmh-woh.md

 |external-channel   |The optional channel name for the OAI-PMH publication element                                 |
 |external-mime-type |The optional mime type for the OAI-PMH publication element                                    |

-Note: The configuration keys `external-template`, `external-channel` and `external-mime-type` need to be set either all or none
+Note: The all or none of the configuration keys `external-template`, `external-channel` and `external-mime-type` must to be set.

 ## Customizing the OAI-PMH Publication Element